elmunoz42/jobboard/resumes/resumes/CMK-Resume-AI-ML.md

   - Partenered with Geries AbouAyash's J.J.
 Music Camps for year round live performance events.
 - **Result:**
   - The school grew to 5 teachers, three of them full time.
-  - Community events where often referred to by student parents as the highlight of the familie's lives.
+  - Community events where often referred to by student parents as the highlight of the family's lives.

 ## Education